muggy8/improbable/have-and-havenot/f42vQOqT.md

 Melody averted her gaze from me.

-It felt like she was rather sadened by the results.
+It felt like she was rather saddened by the results.

-"I've failed..."
+"I'm a failure..."
 Melody said silently as if it wasn't meant for me.

 "What's wrong?"
 I asked.